 Interestingly, made up of 38,000 acres, Mount Jefferson Research Natural Area is considered to be one of the most unusual environments in the United States due to its extreme alpine conditions.
 A few minutes spent here, and you most definitely do not feel like you’re in central Nevada!
 With lush green canyons and many tumbling creeks to cross, wildlife is drawn to the area, which includes deer, sage grouse, chukar, native trout, Northern Goshawk, the Northern Saw-whet Owl, and several lizard species.

 What’s most impressive is that the largest population of desert big horn sheep in the world are able to reside at such high altitudes.
 These communities have been so successful in thriving in this climate that biologists have placed pairs of the animals in different regions around the world, hoping to adapt them to other similar high altitude areas.

 Pine Creek campground on the east side of the wilderness area offers developed campsites with picnic tables.
 Conveniently located along the creek, fishing here is optimal and a perfect place to call home base when hiking the summit.
 While the area boasts over 50 miles of hiking trails, most are only moderately maintained.

 If you’re looking for solitude and fantastic views, Mount Jefferson is definitely your spot.
 Plan your next adventure in Central Nevada, where you can conquer the fourth highest peak in the Silver State!

-Getting there: Access to the five Alta Toquima Wilderness trailheads is via Forest Service roads, south of US 50 and north of US6.
+Access to the five Alta Toquima Wilderness trailheads is via Forest Service roads, south of US 50 and north of US6.
 State Route 376 is on the west side of the range and Pine Creek Campground is the easiest access point for recreational opportunities in the area.